Former Member of the Federal Reserve Board of Governors, Fellow, Hoover Institution, Stanford University

 Previously, he served four years at the White House as President George W. Bush's special assistant for economic policy and as executive secretary of the National Economic Council.
 His primary areas of responsibility in that position included domestic finance, capital markets and macroeconomics.

-Kevin joined the UPS Board of Directors in 2012, and serves on the Compensation and Nominating and Corporate Governance Committees.
+Kevin joined the UPS Board of Directors in 2012, and serves on the Compensation and Human Capital, and Nominating and Corporate Governance Committees.

 A native of upstate New York, Kevin earned his A.B. in public policy from Stanford and J.D. from Harvard Law School.